top of page

 Brought the world 50 Cent, you did squat, piss and moan

 But I'm not gonna fall… bitch!
-(Yeah)"-Eminem
+(Yeah)"-Eminem:Fall

-In conclusion to paraphrase Eminem
+In conclusion, to paraphrase Eminem

-this article is dedicated
+This article is dedicated

 To all the happy people